San Francisco and the Barbary Coast

 The Gold Rush - When the gold rush of 1849 began at Sutter's Mill one year earlier on January 24, 1848, it hit the city of San Francisco like a tidal wave.
 The city grew from less than one thousand residents to twenty-five thousand in less than two years.
 Forty thousand people passed through the city in 1848 alone.
 An estimated eighty thousand would pass through in 1849.
 This influx caused the Barbary Coast to development into a baudy area of notorious activities.

 1906 Earthquake - April 18, 1906, the city shook to an earthquake, its estimated moment magnitude 7.8, estimated Richter scale of 8.25.
 The rupture along the San Andreas fault was followed by fires that burned throughout the city, five hundred city blocks in total.
 The devestation to the city of San Francisco was enormous, with almost eighty percent of the city destroyed by the earthquake and fire.
 Although the loss of life was estimated very low at the time due to city father's desire to minimize the loss, it is now thought that three thousand people is a conservative amount for the people that perished in 1906 due to the event.
-Also, between 50-75% of the population at the time was homeless after the earthquake, with tent cities, and subsequent Army "relief houses" popping up in the various city parks to handle the influx.
+Also, between 50-75% of the population at the time was homeless after the earthquake, with tent cities, and subsequent Army "relief houses" popping up at Fort Point, the Presidio, Golden Gate Park, and other city parks to handle the influx.

 World War II - The implications of World War on the major city in the western United States were many.
-Its high concentration of Asian immigrants saw the tragedy of internment, whose story is now told at Manzanar National Historic Site east of the city (picture above, the Manzanar camp), and the proximity to the coast saw intense efforts to ensure national security, which included use of Treasure Island as what was intended as a temporary Naval Air Station.
+Its high concentration of Asian immigrants saw the tragedy of internment, whose story is now told at Manzanar National Historic Site east of the city, and the proximity to the coast saw intense efforts to ensure national security, which included use of Treasure Island as what was intended as a temporary Naval Air Station.
 Thousands of recruits would pass through this navy station on their way to combat.
 After the surrender of Japan in 1945, the original charter for the United Nations was also signed in San Francisco.

 San Francisco Now